 The Development Services Department manages land use and development applications through the implementation of regulations that support the public's vision of the community as established in the Official Community Plan.

 Developing land is often a multi-stage process with multiple city departments involved.
 Land use applications are regularly referred to the Advisory Planning Commission to make recommendations to City Council.
-Many applications require a public process and input and approvals may be required from external agencies (provincial, utility providers, community etc.) as well.
-See our most Frequently Asked Questions (FAQ's) for commonly requested information.
+Some applications require a public process.
+Input and approvals may be required from external agencies (provincial, utility providers, community etc.) as well.
+See Frequently Asked Questions (FAQ's) for detailed information.

 Yes.
 If you wish to build, renovate or change the use of land in Port Alberni you will be required to obtain permits and inspections.
 You will need a minimum of one or more of the following: